Division of Diversity, Equity, and Inclusion

-The Office of Diversity, Equity, and Inclusion provides university-wide leadership and accountability in developing a diverse, equitable, and inclusive academic environment.
-In collaboration with campus and community partners, ODEI is an institutional resource that supports the university's mission and strategic plan of Inclusive Excellence.
-The Office empowers the campus community toward the advancement of socially just research, creative works, teaching, and public service to the Colorado community and beyond.
+The Division of Diversity, Equity, and Inclusion provides university-wide leadership and accountability in developing a diverse, equitable, and inclusive academic environment.
+In collaboration with campus and community partners, the division of DEI is an institutional resource that supports the university's mission and strategic imperatives.
+The division empowers the campus community toward the advancement of socially just research, creative works, teaching, and public service to the Colorado community and beyond.

-The Office serves as an advocate in promoting equity by shaping university policies, practices, and programs.
-ODEI also supports the access and success of historically marginalized communities through the fostering of a diverse, equitable, and inclusive campus climate.
+The division serves as an advocate in promoting equity by shaping university policies, practices, and programs.
+The division of DEI also supports the access and success of historically marginalized communities through the fostering of a diverse, equitable, and inclusive campus climate.

 Black Community Initiatives

 As part of its DEI action plan, DU is committing resources to address its inconsistent history and uneven, on-going support of our Black community members.
 The goal through these efforts is to create substantive and sustainable programs and initiatives to ensure that our Black students, staff, faculty, alumni, and community partners feel welcome, holistically supported, and a vital part of the growth and excellence of the University of Denver now and into the future.